 Reaction to Supreme Court Ruling on Tariffs

+“Today’s Supreme Court decision is an important step toward restoring predictability and the rule of law in American trade policy,” says Brian Kuehl, executive director of Farmers for Free Trade.
 “Tariffs imposed under IEEPA have been devastating for American farmers, driving up costs for inputs like fertilizer, equipment, and parts while triggering retaliatory tariffs that cut off critical export markets.
 Farmers have been caught in the crossfire, paying more for what they need while losing access to the customers they depend on.”

 “Any new approach would likely invite the same retaliation from our trading partners that has already caused so much damage to American farmers.
-Tariffs hurt farmers on both ends, raising what they pay and reducing where they can sell,” he said.
+Tariffs hurt farmers on both ends, raising what they pay and reducing where they can sell,” he says.

 What Now?
 Exploring Alternatives to IEEPA Tariffs